maryelinv/maryelinv/README.md

 ⚒️ I’m currently working on [aerialysta](https://aerialysta.com/)

-📖 I’m currently learning astro, docker and UI/UX
+📖 I’m currently learning software architecture and UI/UX

 🎪 Fun fact: I'm also a circus artist and I can speak 5 languages 🗺️